thombashi/excelrd/docs/on_demand.rst

 Loading worksheets on demand
 =============================

-.. currentmodule:: xlrd.book
+.. currentmodule:: excelrd.book

-This feature, new in version 0.7.1, is governed by the ``on_demand`` argument to the :func:`~xlrd.open_workbook` function and allows saving memory and time by loading only those sheets that the caller is interested in, and releasing sheets when no longer required.
+This feature, new in version 0.7.1, is governed by the ``on_demand`` argument to the :func:`~excelrd.open_workbook` function and allows saving memory and time by loading only those sheets that the caller is interested in, and releasing sheets when no longer required.

 ``on_demand=False`` (default):
-  No change. :func:`~xlrd.open_workbook` loads global data and all sheets, releases resources no longer required (principally the :class:`str` or :class:`mmap.mmap` object containing the Workbook stream), and returns.
+  No change. :func:`~excelrd.open_workbook` loads global data and all sheets, releases resources no longer required (principally the :class:`str` or :class:`mmap.mmap` object containing the Workbook stream), and returns.